2018 Norwich City Council election

-The 2018 Norwich City Council election took on 3 May 2018 to elect members of Norwich City Council in England.
+The 2018 Norwich City Council election took place on 3 May 2018 to elect members of Norwich City Council in England.
 This was on the same day as other local elections.
 13 of 39 seats (one-third) were up for election.

 The Labour Party retained overall control of the council, winning 12 out of 13 seats up for election and 49% of the vote, their best result in over 20 years.
 The Greens lost every seat they were defending, whilst the Liberal Democrats retained their single seat in Eaton ward.
 The Conservatives once again failed to elect any councillors, although they did increase their share of the vote by 3 percentage points.
 As of the 2018 election, the Conservatives have not won a seat on Norwich City Council for over 10 years.

 All changes in vote share are calculated with reference to the 2014 election, the last time these seats were contested.